MarkLundager/MarkLundager.com/README.md

 and features I wish to implement.
 Additionally, the website is not tailored to handle accesses from a smartphone.

-# To try Arduino Controller:
+# To try the Controller:

 In order to try the Arduino Controller, simply log in using the following (I intend to create requirements for usernames & passwords):
 Username: a